2 - The de Broglie Hypothesis

 Shortly after Rutherford’s model, which you saw in the last lesson, Bohr edited the model to be more consistent with his findings.

-He noticed that, during the reduction of energy in the electrons, they would release light.
+He noticed that, during the reduction of energy in the electrons, they would release light, or more specifically, a photon (which we will explain shortly).

 Image by Dmitry Karpenko & Vahe Ganapetyan via Reef Leo Lab

-Continuous on the top, discrete on the bottom.
+Continuous, like a rainbow, on the top, but discrete, individual colors, on the bottom.

 First, electrons do not just infinitely continue to expand outward from the nucleus according to their energy state.
 You might imagine that if it gets too far away, it would just break free of the attractive electric force of the nucleus.
 That is absolutely true, and there is such a concept called a “free electron”, which is defined as just that.

-He continues to falter in a more serious way.
+But that’s not all.
 He explains that the electrons exist at discrete levels due to quantization of the electromagnetic field that these electrons reside within (theorized by James Clerk Maxwell, who we will discuss in time).
 But this is incomplete.
-He failed to dig deeper.
 Why is the electromagnetic field quantized?
 The electrons are certainly not doing it themselves.

 In actuality, an electromagnetic field can only be quantized with the inclusion of discrete energy.
 That makes sense, right?
 If quantization is existence at specific energy levels, then there must be something putting the electromagnetic field at those specific energy levels.
-Energy must be conserved.
+Energy must be conserved (it cannot be created or destroyed).
 Electrons can't just generate that energy on their own.

 Albert Einstein’s Quantum Theory of Light